www-splitcells-net/net.splitcells.network.community/src/main/md/net/splitcells/network/community/features/2024-11-13-t37-solve-sport-lesson-assignment.md

                   * [ ] Add tab buttons in the page menu, so that these are fitting more compactly on screen, as there these are arranged vertically.
                       * [ ] Align button text to the left.
+                      * [ ] Add definition button by default.
                   * [ ] Remove old tab buttons.
-                  * [ ] Implement optimization via colloquium planning.
+                  * [ ] Implement optimization for colloquium planning example.
             * [ ] Implement proper user friendly error handling.
                 * [ ] Create central error handling guidelines or documentation via central interface, that handles everything error.
                     * [ ] Consider always requiring a user.